LongxiZhou/Pulmonary-Embolism-Diagnosis-on-Non-contrast-CT/README.md

 </div>

 ## Run SPEA Method
+We provide a simplied version of SPEA (25% parameter of the complete version), with AUC of 0.870 on the internal test set.
 - Step 1): Dowload the source codes from github (note in github, folder ./Data_and_Models is empty).
 - Step 2): Download the file: "data_and_models.zip" from [Google Drive](https://drive.google.com/file/d/1QqhQwuZklHq2sY3fs3F7hgbriHCOJ6m2/view?usp=drive_link).
 - Step 3): Move "data_and_models.zip" into ./Data_and_Models, then decompress.